 Samuel is the great prophet who anointed kings.
-The prophet who walked with the Lord (worshipping the LORD) from a young age.
+The prophet who walked with the Lord, worshipping the LORD, from a young age.

 Like Samson he was dedicated to the Lord from his birth.

-* Father God Above,
+* Father God,

-Please make us more like Jesus.
+Please help us to, even more, be like Jesus.